CRUISE – SHORE CULINARY TOUR

 Tentative Programme of Shore Culinary tour (Timings can be customised as per the schedule of the Cruise Ship on advise to us)

-10.00 am – 10.50 am: Arrival at Vasco da Gama Market.
+10.00 am – 10.50 am: Proceed to Vasco da Gama Market.
 Local Farmer’s Guided Market Tour showcasing colourful fruits, vegetables, spices and local aretfacts being sold by local vendors

-11.55 am – 12.45 pm: Introduction to an array of Spices and ingredients used in Indian/Goan Cuisine followed.
-A Quick tour of kitchen spice garden and the traditional Indian home with a brief on Goan traditions, culture and culinary history
+11.15 am – 11.55 am: Introduction to an array of Spices and ingredients used in Indian/Goan Cuisine.
+A quick tour of home garden and the with a brief on Goan traditions, culture and culinary history

 IMPORTANT